Dharmogata/The-Nature-Conservancy-Fisheries-Monitoring-project/README.md

 Machine learning has the ability to transform what we know about our oceans and how we manage them.
 You can be part of the solution.

-Resources

-You can learn more about this competition and The Nature Conservancy in the video below.